SAN-Net: Learning Generalization to Unseen Sites for Stroke Lesion Segmentation with Self-Adaptive Normalization: Methodology

 \subsubsection{Site Classifier}

-As shown in Fig.~\ref{fig:architecture}(d), the structure of the site classifier is simple: there are two convolutional blocks, one max-pooling layer, one average-pooling layer, one fully connected layer with 1,024 input features, and 8 output features.
+Fig.~\ref{fig:architecture}(b) shows the lightweight structure of the site classifier: two convolutional blocks, one max-pooling layer, one average-pooling layer, one fully connected layer with 1,024 input features, and 8 output features.
 One convolutional block consists of a 3$\times$3 convolution, batch normalization, and ReLU activation, and both convolutional blocks contain 1,024 filters.
 The output of the site classifier has 8 classes, corresponding to the 8 sites in the training set.